FridaWikell/kalmar-stadsmission/README.md

 When the site was tested in Lighthouse, it gave some improvment tips in making the image files smaller to make the loading speed faster.
 It was made for the image at Get involved page, the only image it warned about.

 When the accessibility testing was made in Wave Webaim, two errors occured.

 FIX IT!!

+During the contrast test one value was changed to increase the readability.
+The header and footer originally had #648C94 as background color and #04050A as font color.
+This combination gave a score of 5.5, equal AA.
+The background color was changed to #7A9Ea5 which gave a score at 7, equal AAA.

 ## Technologies Used